 First Visit – Age One Dental Visit

 Many dental problems are preventable.
 For this reason the “AAPD”/American Academy of Pediatric Dentistry and the “AAP”/American Academy of Pediatrics recommend a dental visit within 6 months of the eruption of the first tooth.
 This is usually between 12 and 18 months of age.
 This visit has less to do with the child (although we do want to peek inside the mouth) and more to do with trying to determine a child’s dental cavities (caries) risk.
 A Medical and Dental questionnaire will be given to the parent.
 After these forms are completed, the parent and child will meet with one of our doctors to review this information.
-These FORMS can be found in the FORMS section of this website.
-Please print them and bring them with you for your first visit.
+These online FORMS can be found in the FORMS section of this website.
+Please fill them out prior to your first visit.
 Topics of interest are varied but fluoride exposure – well water vs. fluoridated water, oral habits, oral hygiene and eating or nursing habits will be reviewed.
 Your child will be examined in the knee to knee position (see photo).
 Depending upon what we discover, your child’s teeth may be brushed and topical fluoride may be applied to their teeth.
 After the discussion and examination, recommendations will be made that are specific to your child.
 Please remember that very young children will cry when examined – just like they do when they get their hair cut or when their pediatricians examine them.
 We understand this and we are trained for this.
 We want you to realize that this is normal, age appropriate behavior (and actually can help us look inside the mouth) which is what we need to do to ensure that your child has the best chances for a healthy dental life.

 Most of this first visit is directed towards the parents.
 They involve introductions to our office and staff.
 We will also show the parents how to care for their child’s teeth!